 Things to Do: Disney Springs for Kids

 There are SO many things to do at Disney Springs for kids!
-We started out at the Lego store, because our kids are OBSESSED with Legos and have been for years.
-Things to note in 2021, you may have to wait in a line to enter the store to avoid too many people in the store at one time.
-However, the advantage to that is that it is not crowded inside, so it’s much easier to shop around!
+We started out at the Lego store because our kids are OBSESSED with Legos and have been for years.
+Things to note in 2024, you may have to wait in line to enter the store to avoid too many people in the store at one time.
+However, the advantage of that is that it is not crowded inside, so it’s much easier to shop around!
 The Lego Imagination Center allows kids to explore their creative side and create their own Lego masterpieces.

-One fun thing in the store is being able to build your own Mini Figure.
-This does require a reservation, but there are also some walk up spots available at times.
-While we were there, they were sanitizing the pieces often to ensure everything is clean!
+One fun thing in the store is being able to build your own mini-figure.
+This does require a reservation, but there are also some walk-up spots available at times.
 Such a fun experience.